茶 (Chá) by land. Tea by sea.

 Living Plants

-Today, tea grows on six continents and in numerous countries around the world.
-Even in America, there are tea gardens in select micro-climates along the south, southeastern, and western coasts as well as Hawaii.
+Today, tea is cultivated on six continents and in numerous countries worldwide.
+Even in America, there are tea gardens in select microclimates along the southern, southeastern, and western coasts as well as Hawaii.
 In its natural state, tea is a tree!
-Under cultivation tea trees are sometimes pruned to be a much smaller tree, but most are often shaped to look like a bush, and when planted in a row close together, make unbroken lines—often terraced.
+Under cultivation, tea trees are sometimes pruned to be a much smaller tree, but most are often shaped to resemble a bush, and when planted in rows close together, they form unbroken lines, often terraced.
 Tea can be found growing across the spectrum from wild to cultivated, in forests, polyculture home gardens, as well as on plantations, estates, and tea gardens.
-Of the six commonly accepted tea categories, green, yellow, white, oolong (wulong), black (hong), and dark (hei), black is the largest tea category produced and consumed worldwide, with green teas primarily made in East Asia.
-With the cultural home of tea being China, today it is the only country where all six categories are made and consumed in earnest.
+Of the six commonly accepted tea categories —green, yellow, white, oolong (wulong), black (hong), and dark (hei) —black is the largest category produced and consumed worldwide, with green teas primarily made in East Asia.
+With China being the cultural home of tea, it is the only country where all six categories are produced and consumed in earnest.

 If you find yourself far from commercial tea fields, a botanical garden might be the source to find a living tea plant.
-Often, a Camellia sinensis var. sinensis, or even var. assamica specimens, can be found tucked in among ornamental Camellia collections outside or in greenhouses around the world.
-See if you can find tea through online plant finders, or in person at the New York Botanical Garden, Missouri Botanical Garden, the Berlin-Dahlem Botanical Garden and Botanical Museum in Berlin, Germany, the Royal Botanic Garden Edinburgh, Eden Project Cornwall, as well as the Royal Botanic Gardens, Kew outside and in their refurbished Temperate House, both in England.
+Often, a Camellia sinensis var. sinensis, or even var. assamica specimens, can be found tucked in among ornamental Camellia or ‘economic’ plant collections outside or in greenhouses around the world.
+See if you can find tea through online plant finders, or in person at the New York Botanical Garden, Missouri Botanical Garden, the Berlin-Dahlem Botanical Garden and Botanical Museum in Berlin, Germany, the Royal Botanic Garden Edinburgh, Eden Project Cornwall, as well as the Royal Botanic Gardens, Kew outside and inside in their Temperate House.

 Dried Plants

-For enthusiasts and researchers of all types, one can find dried tea plant specimens in person or online at various herbariums around the world.
-Begin searching with the genus, and search down to the species, variety, and cultivar.
-If there are online entries without images, write them a kind email asking what their digitization plans are for the specimens you are seeking.
+For enthusiasts and researchers of all types, one can find dried tea plant specimens in person or online at various herbaria around the world.
+Begin by searching with the genus, and then refine your search to include the species, variety, and cultivar.
+If there are online entries without images, write them a kind email asking what their digitisation plans are for the specimens you are seeking.
 A great blog to explore different herbaria and their importance around the world is Herbarium World.
-Otherwise, well-known online herbarium databases include:
+Otherwise, well-known online herbaria databases include:

 Missouri Botanical Garden, Tropicos®